 Blog topics aimed at our needs and desires always have potential such as personal finance, health, relationships and survival.
 Some of the most successful blogs recently have tapped into huge audiences such as food, fitness, parenting, DIY, home decor, beauty and gardening.
 Writing about popular topics is a good way to grow a blog rapidly.

 A good starting point is a topic you’re passionate about or at least can see yourself writing about for the next 5 years.
 Next research your niche audience.
-Is it big enough and does it match your intended money making methods?
+Is it big enough and does it match your intended money-making methods?
 What are their spending habits?
-If you want to make money from ads you need a large audience – around 250,000+ pageviews/month for a full-time income.
+If you want to make money from ads you need a large audience – maybe 250,000+ pageviews/month for a full-time income.